verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## <a id="new-npm-commands"></a> New commands

 We are really excited to add some npm cli commands to verdaccio.
-Now you can use `npm star`, `npm profile` and `npm token`
+Now you can use `npm star`, and `npm profile`.

 ### <a id="npm-star"></a> npm star